mandarphapale123/Citrix_takehome/README.md

 # Citrix_takehome
 This repo consists terraform and ansible code to install security agent

-Note: Below installations are for MAC only
+Note: Below installations are for MAC

 **TERRAFORM**